writethedocs/www/README.md

 ### Updating CSS for the 2018 Theme

 The website for 2018 uses SASS to compile all the assets it has.
-In order to modify the theme, you must first install the dependencies of `gulp`.
+To modify the theme, you must first install the dependencies of
+`gulp`.
 In the main directory, run:

 ```